 Ongoing costs once licensed to teach PSD: Each time you teach the course, you pay a per-student fee to Scrum.org.
 This fee is $300 for public courses in primary markets and can be much lower for private courses and in secondary markets.
 Your students receive one free PSD I assessment attempt ($200 value) after taking the PSD course.
 Note that trainers in secondary markets receive discounted pricing on courseware licensing.

-All PSTs attend one exclusive in person F2F Global Trainer Meeting each license-year term.
+All PSTs attend one exclusive F2F Global Trainer Meeting each license-year term.
 There is no fee to join these events, however travel is necessary for most PSTs.
 Several choices are available each year in the US and Europe.
+December 2016 heralds our first F2F in Asia-Pacific (Australia).

 How to start?

 Do you want to speak with a member of the Scrum.org staff or a PST before submitting your application?

 Ready to apply?
 Submit your application below.